 To open your Jimdo shop, you'll need an account.
 Once you've confirmed your registration via email, you'll be taken to the setup assistant.
 Here, it's necessary to enter some information about your store, such as, whether you run it yourself, or with a team, and where your customers are based.
-You'll also have to input a name for your shop, and can link it with an existing Facebook page, or Google Maps location.
+You'll also have to name your shop and can link it to an existing Facebook page, or Google Maps location.

-Then, you'll need to configure a few style preferences, and voila, Jimdo will automatically create a design for you.
-There isn't any ability to select from templates here, and shortly after registering, we received an email welcoming us to Dolphin.
+Then, specify a few style preferences, and voila, Jimdo will automatically create a design for you.
+It isn't possible to select a template yet, and shortly after registering, we received an email welcoming us to Dolphin.
 But, didn't we just register for Jimdo?
 What's Dolphin?

-Registration only takes a few moments, however, Jimdo could be a bit more open about precisely what it is that is offered.
+Registration only takes a few moments, however, Jimdo could be a bit more open about precisely what is offered.

 Dolphin (Creator) is one of two Jimdo editors.
-The AI-supported website builder is the smaller brother of Jimdo Creator, the service's standard editor.
-Dolphin is specifically designed with beginners in mind, to help them more quickly create an online sales presence by (slightly) limiting their freedom of design.
+The AI-supported website builder is the little brother of Jimdo Creator, the service's standard editor.
+It's specifically designed with beginners in mind, to help them more quickly create an online sales presence by (slightly) limiting their freedom of design.

-We don't take any issue with Dolphin, in fact, we commended it in the site builder review we conducted.
-What does bother us, however, is that Jimdo markets its ecommerce solution not as Dolphin, but as Jimdo.
-If we were unfamiliar with Jimdo, we wouldn't have known the difference, or perhaps, would have never happened upon the more powerful Creator.
+We don't take any issue with Dolphin, in fact, we actually commended it in our site builder review.
+What does bother us, though, is that Jimdo markets its ecommerce solution not as Dolphin, but as Jimdo.
+If we were unfamiliar with Jimdo, we wouldn't have known the difference, or perhaps, would have never happened upon Creator, which is far more powerful.
 Jimdo didn't allow us to choose between which of the two editors we'd like to use.

 We began with Jimdo Dolphin, the service's AI-supported editor designed with beginners in mind.

-In the fourth section of this article, we go into a bit more detail regarding the differences between the two editors.
+Later in this article, we'll explore the differences between the two editors.
 Regardless of which you use though, the dashboard remains the same.
-Here, you can manage your projects and adjust general account settings.
+In it, you can manage your projects and adjust general account settings.

 In the sidebar menu to the left, you'll find Overview, Statistics, Domains, E-Mail, Branch Entries, and Settings.
-Through the last of these, you can only make a few adjustments to analytics or the website language.
+Through the last of these, you can only make a few adjustments to analytics or your Web store's language.

 More advanced settings relating to your shop as well as corporate and tax information can be specified in the editor.
-We would have preferred for design aspects to be handled in the editor, and more contextual or content-related ones in the dashboard, as is common amongst the other providers we looked at.
+We would have preferred for design aspects to be handled in the editor, and more contextual or content-related ones in the dashboard, as is common amongst our sample's other platforms.
 The advantage of this approach is that you can create multiple shops in the dashboard, and then configure their individual tax and delivery settings in the editor.

 You can view all of your projects in Jimdo's dashboard.

-Overall, Jimdo's user interface is well-arranged and clear enough for beginners not to get lost in it.
-In particular, the editors are intuitive and make create a professional online shop fairly easy.
+Overall, Jimdo's user interface is well-arranged and clear enough for beginners.
+Both editors are intuitive and make it fairly easy to create a professional online shop.

 Unfortunately, there were a few bumps in the road, the biggest of which was the lack of clarity regarding the two different editors and their functionality.
 We also found the division of settings between the editor and the dashboard to be somewhat illogical.
 Rounding out our list of complaints was the absence of an app store or market for third-party add-ons.

-In Jimdo, product management is carried out in the editor, and not through the dashboard.
+In Jimdo, you'll manage products in the editor, not the dashboard.
 Accordingly, there are two different areas for your products, depending on whether you use Jimdo Dolphin or Jimdo Creator.
 Below, we'll explain how to use both, as well as how to add new products in Jimdo Creator.

 Product Management in Jimdo Dolphin

 In Dolphin, you can manage your products through the upper menu bar by selecting Store > All Products.
-This will open a sidebar showing you a list of your products which you can edit, delete, duplicate, or add to.
+This will open a sidebar showing you a list of your products that you can edit, delete, duplicate, or add to.
 In addition, it's also possible to create multiple variations of a single item, and group products into categories.
-Inventory management, however, is not provided.
+Inventory management is not offered.

 Generally speaking, Jimdo Dolphin is really only designed for small projects, however, we had to dig around to find out what "small" actually means.
-Once support got back to us, it turned out that "small" entails 80 products or less (on the other hand, Jimdo Creator doesn't limit the number of products that can be marketed in a store).
+Once support got back to us, it turned out that "small" entails 80 products or less (on the other hand, Jimdo Creator doesn't limit the number of different products that a store can sell).

-As mentioned, we couldn't find any information relating to this limit on Jimdo's website, or a table showing the differences between subscription packages.
-The only hint we scrounged up was an article on the service's help center, which states: "We’ve noticed that the Dolphin store performs best with up to 100 products."
-Although this is more of a recommendation for optimal use, than a fixed limit, we would advise anyone considering building a medium-large sized online store to err on the side of caution and use Jimdo Creator rather than Dolphin.
+We couldn't find any information relating to this limit on Jimdo's website, or a table showing the differences between subscription packages.
+The only hint was in an article on the service's help center ⇱, which states: "We’ve noticed that the Dolphin store performs best with up to 100 products."
+Although this is more of a recommendation for optimal use, than a fixed limit, we would advise anyone considering opening an online store to use Jimdo Creator.